-Because of the excess fluid within the dog’s skull, there is too strong of a pressure on the brain, the eyes, and the blood supply too.
-Chances of survival in the long run are rather slim, even with early veterinary attention.
+Because of the excess fluid within the dog’s skull, there is too strong pressure on the brain, the eyes, and the blood supply too.
+Chances of survival, in the long run, are rather slim, even with early veterinary attention.
 The solution here is to stop trying to breed to smallest Chihuahua puppies ever and focus on health rather than eye-catching appearances and Facebook likes.

 Jaw & Dental Care

 Because the chihuahua is such a tiny breed of dogs, their head doesn’t have much room for a strong jaw and dentition.
 Therefore, veterinarians tend to give extra care and run extra checks on Chihuahuas’ dental health.
 From X-rays to regular cleaning, breeders of Chihuahuas should always avoid breeding to smaller sizes in order to avoid huge complications.
 Periodontal health includes the regular use of dental sticks, but also the inevitable brushing of your dog’s teeth.
 Monitor the gums of a dog is also important.

 Specific to the Chihuahua breed, a molera is a soft spot in the dog’s skull.
 It is the Chihuahua’s version of what a fontanelle is for human babies.
 A molera is not a disease, nor it is a defect.
 Soft spots generally fill themselves up with age but require a lot of attention because it is most definitely a very fragile part of the affected puppy.